Will Jackson (Wentworth): Backstory

-Later, in medical Ferguson begins to taunt him about the death of his wife, Meg, and how he did nothing to avenge her, thus revealing she was the one that sent him the recording of Franky's confession.
-A very angry Will leaves Ferguson, then saddened, Will chats with Kaz and takes the blame of all of Ferguson's victims since he saved her from the fire and fears Kaz will be next.
-Kaz admits maybe both were wrong for trying to save her, Will says Ferguson won't stop until she's dead and Kaz agrees by saying sometimes to get justice you have to cross the line.
+Later in medical, Ferguson begins to taunt him about the death of his wife, Meg, and how he did nothing to avenge her.
+Thus, revealing she was the one that sent him the recording of Franky's confession.
+A very angry Will leaves Ferguson.
+Then saddened, Will chats with Kaz and takes the blame of all of Ferguson's victims since he saved her from the fire and fears Kaz will be next.
+Kaz admits maybe both were wrong for trying to save her.
+Will says Ferguson will not stop until she is dead and Kaz agrees by saying sometimes to get justice you have to cross the line.

-Will, still angry with Jake ignores him when he tries to talk to him but Jake insists and informs him of Allie's and Franky's escape plan.
+Will, still angry with Jake, ignores him when he tries to talk to him, but Jake insists and informs him of Allie's and Franky's escape plan.

 In the final scene, it is revealed Will has teamed up with Jake and Allie and is burying Ferguson alive to end her reign of terror and avenge Bea.

-In Season Six Will regains his Deputyship whilst his personal life unravels after burying Ferguson alive.
-Without giving details Will tells Kaz Ferguson is not coming back, she sobs when she understands he meant that he has killed her.
+In Season Six, Will regains his Deputyship whilst his personal life unravels after burying Ferguson alive.
+Without giving details, Will tells Kaz that Ferguson is not coming back.
+She sobs when she understands he meant that he has killed her.

 Will gradually becomes more tormented by his actions and gets hooked on pills to make Ferguson's ghost go away.
-Kaz assures Will he did what he had to do to protect the women and reminds him he is a good man but it doesn't ease his guilt.
-Later Kaz, after lagging to Will about Vicky Kosta's 'fight club' offers him to keep doing it if it helps protect the women, Will seems skeptical and warns her of the danger of lagging.
+Kaz assures Will he did what he had to do to protect the women and reminds him he is a good man.
+This does not ease his guilt.
+Later, Kaz, after lagging to Will about Vicky Kosta's 'fight club' offers him to keep doing it if it helps protect the women, Will seems skeptical and warns her of the danger of lagging.

-During a breakdown at the workshop Will snaps at Jake telling him at least he didn't have to bury someone alive, much to Jake's shock.
-Afterward, he understands why Will is so disturbed and suffering from insomnia and asks where he buried her but he doesn't want to talk about it.
+During a breakdown at the workshop, Will snaps at Jake telling him at least he did not have to bury someone alive, much to Jake's shock.
+Afterward, he understands why Will is so disturbed and suffering from insomnia and asks where he buried her, but he does not want to talk about it.

-Kaz caringly holds Will's injured hand after he trashed the workshop when 'he heard Ferguson' but he still doesn't want to talk.
+Kaz caringly holds Will's injured hand after he trashed the workshop when 'he heard Ferguson' but he still does not want to talk.

 Kaz continues to comfort Will but they are interrupted by her old nemesis, Marie Winter.
-At night Will finds Marie doing drugs in her cell but spares her.
+At night, Will finds Marie doing drugs in her cell but spares her.

 Kaz is accused of lagging to Will by Sonia Stevens (that she later killed to save Liz) both agree to put on hold their arrangement of lagging to protect the women for her own safety.

 Will haunted by Ferguson's hallucinations seeks comfort in a seemingly kindred spirit, Marie.
-They quickly bond over loss and engage in a sexual relationship and he feels better but it is short-lived once Vera has a stalker that appears to be Ferguson.
+They quickly bond over loss and engage in a sexual relationship, and he feels better but it is short-lived once Vera has a stalker that appears to be Ferguson.